usdot-fhwa-stol/carma-platform/truck_controller/readme.md

 > We listen to this topic for messages from the dbw module

 ~/control/cmd_speed (cav_msgs/SpeedAccel )
 > Messages received on this topic are converted to closed loop speed commands to the sent_messages topic.
-The units used are m/s and m/s^2.
+The units used for speed is km/h limited to a max of 112.654 (70 mph).
+The units used for accel is (km/h)/s limited to 12.6 (3.5 m/s^2).

 ~/control/cmd_longitudinal_effort
 > Messages received on this topic are converted to open loop effort commands sent to the sent_messages topic.
 The effort is bounded [-100, 100].